 Bathroom: Flush toilets, Bathrooms and showers down the hall

 Lighting: Electric lights

 Heat: Electric heat and gas fireplace

 Water Source: Filtered Tap

 Other: Camping available on site

-Summertime access to the Kokanee Glacier Cabin starts at the Gibson Lake trailhead.
-To get there follow Highway 3A from Nelson for 19 km to Kokanee Creek road which leads to Gibson Lake.
+Gibson Lake Trailhead: To get to the Gibson Lake trailhead, follow Highway 3A from Nelson for 19 km, up the Kokanee Creek Road which leads to Gibson Lake.
 From Gibson Lake hike past Kokanee Lake over Kokanee Pass and down to Kaslo Lake.
 The cabin is at the north end of the Kaslo lake, past the campground.
 Hiking distance is 8.5 kilometres with 400 metres elevation gain.

 Trail Conditions: BC Parks

 ACC huts in BC Provincial Parks (Kokanee Glacier Cabin, Conrad Kain Hut, Elk Lakes Cabin, Silver Spray Cabin, Woodbury Cabin) may be booked by ACC members and non-members up to six months in advance.